alexdarke/sanction/README.md

 	just interactive.

 Changelog:

+0.9.4 : ipset support added, if ipset is installed

+0.9.3 : Clean up of rule generation.

 0.9.2 : Routines for multiple country matches and error checking in place.
 	General clean up of code and pushed to public beta.